Skip to navigation Skip to content Skip to subnav

 (b) Tattooists and body piercers.

-(1)(A) As a prerequisite to licensure, a tattooist or body piercer applicant shall provide proof of an apprenticeship of at least 1,000 hours of experience obtained within two calendar years working under the direct supervision of a body piercer or tattooist licensed and in good standing with this State or the state in which he or she is regulated, and who has been in practice a minimum of three years.
+(1)(A) As a prerequisite to licensure, a tattooist or body piercer applicant shall provide proof of an apprenticeship of at least 1,000 hours of experience obtained within two calendar years working under the direct supervision of a body piercer or tattooist licensed and in good standing with this State or the state in which the body piercer or tattooist is regulated, and who has been in practice a minimum of three years.

 (2) Apprenticeships shall include successful completion of a three-hour course in universal precautions and infectious diseases.

-(3) Apprentices shall contact the Office for the appropriate forms prior to beginning the apprenticeship.
+(3) Apprentices shall register with the Office prior to beginning the apprenticeship in accordance with rules adopted by the Director.

 (4) As used in this subsection, “good standing” shall mean that the tattooist or body piercer supervisor holds a current, unrestricted license in this State or an unrestricted authorization to practice tattooing or body piercing in another state.
 A tattooist or body piercer who holds a restricted license or restricted authorization to practice may petition the Director for permission to be a tattooist or body piercer supervisor, which may be granted by the Director for good cause shown.